 - Young people and their relationships

 - Traditions and values in a contemporary society

-- The changing nature of work
+- The nature of work

 - The individual as a global citizen

-- Chinese identity in the international context
+- Australian identity

 What skill will gain from this course?

 By the end of the course learners will be able to interact with others to exchange their meaning in spoken Chinese; to create texts to express their meaning in written Chinese and to analyse spoken and written texts in Chinese.